Arcana Mundi Expeditions

 Within and adjacent to Brazil’s Parnaíba Headwaters National Park, the endangered Maned Wolf and Hyacinth Macaw are guarded in a private reserve created by our scientific advisor.
 The reserve also protects the Green-winged Macaw and tool-using Bearded Capuchin Monkey.
 This unique combination of wildlife treasures and perfect light make it one of the premier photo locations in the country.

-Iguazu Falls: Coatis, Brown Capuchin Monkeys, Scarlet-rumped Caciques, Toco Toucans & Red-breasted Toucans
+Iguassu Falls: Coatis, Brown Capuchin Monkeys, Scarlet-rumped Caciques, Toco Toucans & Red-breasted Toucans

-Iguazu Falls is considered to be one of the seven natural wonders of the planet.
+Iguassu Falls is considered to be one of the seven natural wonders of the planet.
 Its more than 270 streams suddenly appear from the rainforest to form a myriad of cataracts, large and small, which mingle and blend graciously with the surrounding flora.
 Walking with a biologist guide, guests will observe the incredible diversity of plants and animals.
 The most conspicuous and interesting species that guests are likely to sight and photograph include Coatis, Brown Capuchin Monkeys, Scarlet-rumped Caciques, Toco Toucans, Red-breasted Toucans (perhaps the most beautiful of the world’s 39 species of toucans), Dusky Swifts (by the hundreds and thousands, nesting on the moist or wet walls behind the falls) and 9 species of hummingbirds

 Río de Janeiro: Golden Lion Tamarins